-‘Drag Race’ Alum Gia Gunn Comes Out Again On Transgender Day of Visibility
+‘Drag Race’ Alum Gia Gunn Comes Out Again On Transgender Day Of Visibility

 “She is transphobic.
 If anything, she is an enemy [who is] profiting off of our community.”

-The queen based her strong statement from a 2009 incident involving another drag entertainer, Erickatoure Aviance, who was booted from Wendy’s studio audience for dressing “in costume,” which in Aviance’s case, was a black dress and basic-looking wig.
+The queen based her strong statement from a 2009 incident involving another drag entertainer, Erickatoure Aviance, who was booted from Wendy’s studio audience for dressing “in costume,” which in Aviance’s case was a black dress and basic-looking wig.

-Aviance herself reconfirmed the embarrassing interaction just recently with close friend Jonny McGovern on his YouTube talk show Hey Qween!, which is also produced by World of Wonder, the same entertainment company that created Drag Race, and went on to allow McGovern to tell another tale of a previously-unreported second booting from The Wendy Williams Show that purportedly came after both Erickatoure and Jonny were invited back as an apology to make up for how they had previously been treated by Wendy show-staffers.
+Aviance herself reconfirmed the embarrassing interaction just recently with close friend Jonny McGovern on his YouTube talk show Hey Qween!, which is also produced by World of Wonder, the same entertainment company that created Drag Race, and went on to allow McGovern to tell another tale of a previously unreported second booting from The Wendy Williams Show that purportedly came after both Erickatoure and Jonny were invited back as an apology to make up for how they had previously been treated by Wendy show staffers.

 “We were about to [start taping],” Jonny recalled, “and the [same] producer [who kicked Erickatoure out before] comes up [to me] and says, ‘your friend, Erick, is back here again in drag and we can’t let him sit in the audience.'”